 Fit the T1-11 siding panels to the back of the shed.
 Align the edges with attention and leave no gaps between the sheets.
 Insert 6-8d nails every 8″ along the framing.

 Take a look over PART 2 and PART 3 of the project, so you learn how to build the double doors and the roof.
 I have lots of other shed projects on the site so I recommend you to browse through all alternatives before starting the building project.
 See all my shed projects HERE.
+If you want to get this plan as a PDF file, with 1 full Cut list and Shopping list, check the GET PDF PLANS button bellow.

 This woodworking project was about 5×16 lean to shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.